HR Mental Health Strategy: Psychosocial Management & Workforce Resilience

 Disability & Leaves |

-Unmanaged "Yellow" flags escalate to acute psychological distress, resulting in costly disability claims and prolonged absenteeism. | Managers utilise the Mental Health Continuum to implement early-stage accommodations, stabilising health before a full leave of absence occurs. |
+Unmanaged "Yellow" flags escalate to acute psychological distress, resulting in costly disability claims and prolonged absenteeism. | Managers use the Mental Health Continuum to implement early-stage accommodations, stabilizing health before a full leave of absence occurs. |

 Conflict Mediation |

-HR capacity is eroded by firefighting fractured team dynamics and formal grievances after they have escalated. | Supervisors apply the ALGES Framework to address psychosocial hazards at the source, preserving HR’s operational capacity for high-level strategy. |
+HR capacity is eroded by fractured team dynamics and formal grievances after they have escalated. | Supervisors apply the ALGES Framework to address psychosocial hazards at the source, preserving HR’s operational capacity for high-level strategy. |

 Due Diligence |